geoserver/geoserver/doc/en/user/source/data/app-schema/polymorphism.rst

 Any type
 --------
 Having xs:anyType as the attribute type itself infers that it is polymorphic, since they can be encoded as any type.

-If the type is pre-determined and would always be the same, we just need to specify targetAttributeNode.
+If the type is pre-determined and would always be the same, we might need to specify :ref:`app-schema.mapping-file.targetAttributeNode`.
 E.g.::

     <AttributeMapping>
           <targetAttribute>om:result</targetAttribute>
           <targetAttributeNode>gml:MeasureType<targetAttributeNode>
           <sourceExpression>
               <OCQL>TOPAGE</OCQL>